MLeganes/42Born2BeRoot/configuration.md

 	# Password has to expire every 30 days
 	sudo chage -M <days> <username>

-	# The minimum number of days allowed before the modification of a password willbe set to 2
+	# The minimum number of days allowed before the modification of a password will be set to 2
 	sudo chage -m <days> <username>

 	# The user has to receive a warning message 7 days before their password expires